shrivastavarashmi/SampleSpringBatchScheduler/README.md

 2022-07-21T07:53:38.718Z INFO  - Stopping site aaaaa because it failed during startup.
 ```

-The purpose of spring boot actuator here is to have a HTTP service (health check indicator in this case) exposed on port 80 which will indicate the App Service is up and running.
+The purpose of spring boot starter web and actuator here is to have a HTTP service (health check indicator in this case) exposed on port 80 which will indicate the App Service is up and running.

 # Clone and build the repo